Cloudmersive/Cloudmersive.APIClient.Java/docs/ScanCloudStorageApi.md

 ScanCloudStorageApi apiInstance = new ScanCloudStorageApi();
-String bucketName = "bucketName_example"; // String | Name of the bucket in Google Cloud Storage String objectName = "objectName_example"; // String | Name of the object or file in Google Cloud Storage File jsonCredentialFile = new File("/path/to/file.txt"); // File | Service Account credential for Google Cloud stored in a JSON file. try {
+String bucketName = "bucketName_example"; // String | Name of the bucket in Google Cloud Storage String objectName = "objectName_example"; // String | Name of the object or file in Google Cloud Storage.
+If the object name contains Unicode characters, you must base64 encode the object name and prepend it with 'base64:', such as: 'base64:6ZWV6ZWV6ZWV6ZWV6ZWV6ZWV'.
+File jsonCredentialFile = new File("/path/to/file.txt"); // File | Service Account credential for Google Cloud stored in a JSON file. try {
     CloudStorageVirusScanResult result = apiInstance.scanCloudStorageScanGcpStorageFile(bucketName, objectName, jsonCredentialFile);